 Facebook’s New Policies for Custom Audiences

-The option to create “custom audiences” is a campaign tactic that lets advertisers upload a list of phone numbers, email addresses, mobile advertising identifiers, and a few other data points to Facebook, who then matches the list against their existing user base.
+The option to create “custom audiences” is a campaign tactic that lets advertisers upload a list of phone numbers, email addresses, mobile advertising identifiers, and a few other data points to Facebook, which then matches the list against their existing user base.
 This lets advertisers create relevant audiences from their own data as well as other data sources.

-What the ad industry was uncertain about, but is now confirmed, is that Facebook would shift the use of third party data outside their platform, away from Partner Categories and towards Custom Audiences.
+What the ad industry was uncertain about, but is now confirmed, is that Facebook would shift the use of third-party data outside their platform, away from Partner Categories and towards Custom Audiences.